|Vietnam||Tiếng Việt English|

 CAR T-cell therapy involves collecting T-lymphocytes (a type of immune cells) from a patient and genetically engineering them in a laboratory setting to get them to recognise and react to specific antigens on cancer cells, in order to destroy the cancer.
 These genetically modified cells are then re-infused into the patient.

-Studies on CAR T-cell therapy have generally shown very positive data in different kinds of blood cancers including relapsed or refractory acute B-cell lymphoblastic leukemia, relapsed or refractory B-cell lymphoma and relapsed or refractory multiple myeloma.
-In the treatment of relapsed or refractory B-cell acute lymphoblastic leukemia, CAR T-cell therapy can achieve good overall response rates of 80%.
+Studies on CAR T-cell therapy have generally shown very positive data in different kinds of blood cancers including relapsed or refractory B-cell acute lymphoblastic leukemia (ALL), relapsed or refractory B-cell lymphoma and relapsed or refractory multiple myeloma.
+In the treatment of relapsed or refractory B-cell acute lymphoblastic leukemia (ALL), CAR T-cell therapy can achieve good overall response rates of 80%.

 Compared to traditional cancer treatments where side effects may stem from the intensity of treatment, immunotherapy’s potential side effects typically result from an overstimulated or misdirected immune response.